 where $F_\varepsilon$ denotes the distribution of $\varepsilon$, and $G(\cdot|x,\varepsilon)$ the conditional distribution of $\eta$ given $x$ and $\varepsilon$.
 Then our proposal is that we choose $\gamma$ that minimizes

-where $B(G;\delta)$ denotes a neighborhood of $G$.
+where $B(G;\delta)$ denotes a $\delta$-neighborhood of $G$ for some small $\delta>0$.
+(As we show later, given $\beta$, the set of $\gamma$'s that minimize (\ref{LRR0}) does not depend on the choice of $\delta$ or $G$.)
 We call the resulting set of values $(\beta,\gamma)$ in the identified set \textit{the Locally Robust Refinement (LRR)}.
+In other words, our refinement is motivated by the desirability of a stable behavior in the counterfactual predictions when the structural parameters are partially identified.

 In many set-ups, the LRR is a substantially smaller set than the identified set.
 Furthermore, the LRR is often very intuitive.
-For example, the LRR in an entry game picks nuisance parameter values that minimize the region of multiple equilibria, as we show in Section 3.
+For example, as we show in Section 3, the LRR in an entry game picks nuisance parameter values that minimize the region of multiple equilibria.
+In the example of a switching regression model with interval data, it picks nuisance parameters that minimize a difference across models in switching regression.

-However, the size of the LRR does not convey the empirical content of the model, while the identified set does.
-Rather the set gives parameter values which produce counterfactual predictions that are most robust to the change of the reduced forms among their multiple forms.
-Due to this robustness property, one may want to pay more attention to those parameter values than others when conducting policy exercises, even if all the values in the identified set are empirically equivalent.
+However, unlike the identified set, the size of the LRR does not indicate the empirical content of the model.
+Rather the LRR gives parameter values which produce counterfactual predictions that are most robust to the change of the reduced forms among their multiple forms.
+Due to this robustness property, one may want to pay more attention to those parameter values than others when conducting policy exercises, even if all the values in the identified set are observationally equivalent.